mickare/ajenti-docker-plugin-dev/README.md

 Bootstrap to get a full ajenti plugin dev environment up and running.
 Ajenti dev commands will be wrapped and executed inside a docker image.

+## Warning

+DON'T name your plugin with an underscore in the name.
+At the moment this will break Ajenti.

+So instead "test_plugin" name your plugin "test plugin".

 ## Setup

 Create the docker image that is used to run the development environment.